-The Rhode Island Commercial Fisheries Blueprint for Resilience will be published by the fishing industry in April 2018 as a broad-based aspirational statement about the industry’s future.
+The Rhode Island Commercial Fisheries Blueprint for Resilience was published by the Rhode Island fishing industry in April 2018 as a broad-based aspirational statement about the industry’s future.
 It is the product of a two-year process called the Resilient Fisheries RI project that included 48 interviews, 10 themed workshops, a full-day scenarios-planning exercise, and an extensive industry-based review process.
 These interactions helped identify seven strategy areas that are key to a long-term resilience effort for the Rhode Island fishing industry:

 - Public relations

 - The next generation

 - Working waters and coastlines

 The Blueprint for Resilience is a collaborative platform for strategizing about the future of Rhode Island's fishing industry.
 Developed by fishermen and shoreside business operators from all of Rhode Island's commercial fishing ports, the Blueprint is a bottom-up, consensus-based foundation that can be advanced and added to by all fishing industry participants to design their future.

 The publication of the Blueprint is neither the first nor the last step in Rhode Island fishermen's efforts to come to terms with change.
 Adaptive by nature, fishermen have a rich history of innovation and ingenuity.
 But modern-day challenges place unprecedented strains on individual capacity to adapt, and demand a systems approach.
 This is where the Resilient Fisheries RI network and the Blueprint for Resilience come in.